equinor/isar/README.md

 $ pytest -n 10
 ```

-To create an interface test in you robot repository, use the function interface_test from robot_interface.
-The argument should be an interface object from you robot spesific implementation.
-See [isar-robot](https://github.com/equinor/isar-robot/blob/main/tests/interfaces/test_robotinterface.py) for example
+To create an interface test in your robot repository, use the function `interface_test` from `robot_interface`.
+The argument should be an interface object from your robot specific implementation.
+See [isar-robot](https://github.com/equinor/isar-robot/blob/main/tests/interfaces/test_robotinterface.py) for example.

 ## Documentation